This post may contain affiliate links. Please read our disclosure policy.

 When cooking salmon in the oven, baked or broiled, there's no need to flip it.
 Doing so creates unnecessary steps.
 The beauty of baking and broiling salmon is that it's hands-free.
-Also, the broiler thoroughly cooks salmon as long as you cook it for the appropriate amount of time relative to its size.
+Also, the broiler thoroughly cooks it as long as you cook it for the appropriate amount of time relative to its size.

-Quick and easy dinner recipes
+Quick and easy dinner entrees